What Is ODC — Offshore Software Development Center?

 - Ask other customers for their experience and advice.

-- Plan your ODC security measures as well: who has access to different parts of the project and what things are they authorized to do.
+- Plan your office security measures as well: who has access to different parts of the project and what things are they authorized to do.

 - Set up a project-tracking and management suite, like Asana or Jira.

-Starting an ODC is not a trivial task, but with some set of skills and a right choice of vendor it can turn out into a no-brainer.
+Starting an offshore software development center is not a trivial task, but with some set of skills and the right choice of vendor, it can turn out into a no-brainer.

-Qubit Labs is able to cover all administrative tasks in creating an offshore development center, be it searching a place for an office, managing it, hiring and HR managing your actual team and closing all financial and taxation question on site.
+Qubit Labs can cover all administrative tasks in creating an offshore software center, be it searching for a place for an office, managing it, hiring and HR managing your actual team, and closing all financial and taxation questions on site.

-We gathered the most important steps you should remember when setting up a development center and hiring developers:
+We gathered the most important steps you should remember in a checklist: